Return to the BUILD

 Align the circle end of Brake Line 4 with the circle end of Brake Line 5, as shown, and secure to them both to the Differential Housing with one (1) TM screw:

-Secure the square end of Brake Line 5 to the remaining screw hole of Brake Line 3 (from the previous issue) with one (1) AP screw:
+Secure the square end of Brake Line 5 to the remaining screw hole of Brake Line 3 (from the previous phase) with one (1) AP screw:

 We have a rolling chassis!
 This point in the build is a pretty good milestone to remember, so I took a photo of the total progress so far:

+Our final wheel has been installed!
 I am really impressed by the intricate details of the 300 SL design.
-As before, the tire is rubber, the rim is metal, and the rest of this phase’s parts are all plastic.

 Phase 27 – Frame: Oil Tank/Cap, Vacuum Tank